History of astronomy: Completing the Solar System

 Outside of England, Newton's theory took some time to become established.
 René Descartes' theory of vortices held sway in France, and Christiaan Huygens, Gottfried Wilhelm Leibniz and Jacques Cassini accepted only parts of Newton's system, preferring their own philosophies.
 Voltaire published a popular account in 1738.
 In 1748, the French Academy of Sciences offered a reward for solving the question of the perturbations of Jupiter and Saturn, which was eventually done by Euler and Lagrange.
 Laplace completed the theory of the planets, publishing from 1798 to 1825.
 The early origins of the solar nebular model of planetary formation had begun.

 Edmond Halley succeeded John Flamsteed as Astronomer Royal in England and succeeded in predicting the return of the comet that bears his name in 1758.
 William Herschel found the first new planet, Uranus, to be observed in modern times in 1781.
-The gap between the planets Mars and Jupiter disclosed by the Titius–Bode law was filled by the discovery of the asteroids Ceres and Pallas in 1801 and 1802 with many more following.

 At first, astronomical thought in America was based on Aristotelian philosophy, but interest in the new astronomy began to appear in Almanacs as early as 1659.
+The gap between the planets Mars and Jupiter disclosed by the Titius–Bode law was filled by the discovery of the asteroids Ceres and Pallas in 1801 and 1802 with many more following.